4RCAN3/Sentiment-Analysis/README.md

  ## Why Sentysis?
 - It can collect real time data and analyse them in real time.
-- It focuses on social media websites, which are the hubs of expressing public opinions
+- It focuses on social media websites, which are the hubs of expressing public opinions.
 - It provides the options of analysing real time data, historical data, or popular data
-- Lots of customization options
+- Lots of customization options.
-- Highly useful in analysing brand health and public opinion
+- Highly useful in analysing brand health and public opinion.
-- Highly useful tool for data scientists
+- Highly useful tool for data scientists.
 <br>

 ## Limitations of Sentysis